Luca-sudo/Bachelor-Thesis/README.md

 - Registering my bachelor thesis: second supervisor and TA?
 Anurudh for both?
 Conflict?
 - !!!!
 Submit bachelor registration very soon to adhere to deadlines !!!!!

+### Notes
+- Sum type example: Cost of raising errors vs producing values.
+- Annotate the type of resource used.
+- Define/introduce stuff like lists and trees etc.
+- What is the definition of the potential of f(a)? doesnt seem to make sense.
+Nothing said in dissertation...
+- Provide a type derivation for some example function, calculating the resource bound such as addL.
+- Inconsistencies/question w.r.t. linear type system?
+Why do we not get reimbursed for the cost of consumed inputs?
+- Michael remarks/future:
+	- Simple language with only ley and tick.
+Define operational semantics, type rules and proof soundness, potential.
+To get the hang of it.
+Then grow from there.